 “Today, we are driving progress as pioneers to some extent to introduce a new energy to the racing world, while also helping develop processes for the future”, confirms Bernard Niclot, the ACO’s hydrogen project director.
 “Being able to count on a partner like TotalEnergies for the refueling section, with a mobile station, is also a very important factor for success”.

-After a first phase of bench tests, the H24 - the new prototype - will be embarking on a major cycle of private tests at several circuits in early 2021 to prepare for the next season of the Michelin Le Mans Cup.
+After a first phase of bench tests, the H24 - the new prototype - embarked on a major cycle of private tests at several circuits in early 2021 to prepare for the next season of the Michelin Le Mans Cup.